Active Learning in Thailand 2025: Guide for Teachers — KET

 Boosts Student Engagement

-Active learning encourages students to get involved, turning dull lessons into fun activities.
 From class discussion to group work, it sparks learning potential and keeps energy high.

 Enhances Critical Thinking

-By tackling higher order thinking tasks like analysis synthesis and evaluation, students sharpen their critical thinking.
 Problem-solving becomes second nature as they wrestle with real-world challenges.

 Improves Retention

-Learning activities that engage sensory networks help students process and remember info better.
-Research literature backs this—active learning classrooms see lower failure rates than traditional lecture setups.
+Research literature backs that active learning classrooms see lower failure rates than traditional lecture setups.

 Fosters Ownership

-Active learning hands the reins to students, letting them explore strengths and weaknesses.
-This learning experience builds confidence and independence, key for higher education and beyond.
+Active learning hands the reins to students, allowing them to explore their strengths and weaknesses.

 Builds Collaboration

-Through collaborative learning, students learn teamwork and communication—skills vital in STEM disciplines and everyday life.
+Through collaborative learning, students learn teamwork and communication skills vital in STEM disciplines and everyday life.

 Examples of Active Learning Strategies in Practice